 In the vacation rental business competitors are easy to research.
 Go on any listing website like Airbnb or Booking or HomeAway.
-Look at their description, prices availability and read their reviews.
+Look at their description, price availability, and read their reviews.
 You will find more about your market and possible guests that you could ever imagine.
-The other 5 or 10 properties on the same street with you have similar problems with parking for example.
+The other 5 or 10 properties on the same street as you have similar problems with parking for example.

 Marketing plan, build it and they will come

 If all the above make sense and fit together marketing in a vacation rental business plan shouldn’t be the problem.
 There are 2 sure ways of getting guests.
 Your own channels (website, social media) or listing websites.

 Listing websites come in all shapes and sizes.
 The best part is you don’t have to choose.
 You can list your property everywhere and calendars can synchronize.
 A few years back you needed a channel manager to be able to do this.
 Nowadays portals offer ical links that you can import in all the other ones.

 The big advantage of listing websites is they already have the demand.
 The guests are there searching and booking their next vacation.
 The downside is there’s a lot of competition.
 Pictures, descriptions, and reviews matter but there is someone with a better offer around the corner.

 Your own channels, let you control the experience.
 Even if the number of people you can reach is smaller.
 You control what they see and read and learn about your property.
 I’ll write more about this and explain how it’s done.
 Keep in mind there isn’t a golden path.
 The combination of the two in the right proportion will give the highest occupancy rate.

 The best for last, financial plan